-I would like to welcome you and introduce you to Arbor Heights Bible Church.
+We would like to welcome you and introduce you to Arbor Heights Bible Church.
 We are Reformed in our doctrine, as our Doctrinal Statement will attest.
 We practice the verse-by-verse exposition of Scripture.
-We are currently in an exposition of The Gospel of John on Sunday mornings.
+Pastor Randy Smith is currently expositing of The Gospel of John on Sunday mornings.

 We practice and encourage "family integrated worship."
 This means that we encourage parents to keep their children in the worship service with them.
 As a convenience, we have a room off the sanctuary with a closed-circuit feed of the worship service if a parent needs to attend to a child's needs.